 - low density;

-The most important property of the thermocouple wire is considered to be a high rate stable thermoelectric voltage in the range of operating temperature.
+The most important property of thermocouple wire is considered to be a high stable thermal EMF within the operating temperature range.

-Manufacturers of measuring and converting devices, compensation wires, automation systems, operating at high temperatures.
-A thermocouple consists of two different conductors, one end of which is soldered and placed in the environment to measure temperature (the so-called "hot contact»), and the two free ends are omitted in an incubator — a «cold contact".
+Manufacturing of measuring and transducer devices, compensation wires, automation systems operating at high temperatures.
+A thermocouple consists of two different conductors, one end of which is soldered together and placed in a medium to measure temperature (the so-called "hot contact") and the two free ends are lowered into a thermostat - the "cold contact".

-The thermoelectric effect is the potential difference arising between the conductors of different materials at higher temperatures.
-Thermocouples are used to measure very high temperatures.
-For accurate readings with relatively little heat is used thermocouples with high thermoelectric power.
-Their positive electrodes: iron, copper, or chromel, and negative — alumel, constantan and Kopel.
-The magnitude of thermoelectric power leads thermocouple Chromel-Kopel (TCA), applied at t° up to 800 ° C, when it should be copper-Kopel and iron-Kopel (up to 760 ° C)...
-Compensation wire — transfer capacity from the free ends of the thermocouple to the sensor.
-For these wires used cheaper thermocouple wire: chromel grades K and KM, and Kopel, constantan.
-The last two are used to produce stamps resistance standards.
+The thermoelectric effect lies in the potential difference that arises between conductors of different materials when the temperature rises.
+Thermocouples are designed to measure very high temperatures.
+For accurate readings at relatively low temperatures, thermocouples with a high thermoelectric EMF are used.
+Their positive electrodes are iron, chromel or copper and their negative electrodes are alumel, constantan or copel.
+By the value of thermo-EMF the leading thermocouple is chromel-copel (TCK), used at t° up to 800 ° C, followed by copper-copel and iron-copel (up to 760 ° C)...
+Compensation wires - transfer potential from the free ends of the thermocouple to the sensor.
+Cheaper thermocouple wires are used for such wires: chromel of K and KM grades, as well as copel, constantan.
+The last two grades are used for making resistance standards.

-- tungsten-rhenium, used to determine the highest temperature to 3000 °C in an inert atmosphere.
+- Tungsten-rhenium, used to measure the highest temperatures up to 3000 °C in an inert environment.

-We deliver certified thermocouple wire.
-The technical documentation includes data on the chemical composition, limiting the percentage of impurities; mechanical properties of products.
-We can buy in bulk, any semi-finished products for large-scale productions.
-We also offer optimal conditions for retail customers.
-High level of service and efficiency of service are the face of our company.
+We supply certified thermocouple wire.
+The technical documentation includes data on the chemical composition, the limiting percentage of impurities; mechanical properties of the products.
+From us you can buy in bulk any semi-finished products for large-scale productions.
+We also offer optimum conditions for retail buyers.
+The high level of service and responsiveness of service is the face of our company.

 Buy at the best price

-In stock company «Electrovek-steel» is always in the presence of high-grade thermocouple wire at the best price.
-It is formed with European rates on non-ferrous metals without the inclusion of the additional costs. quality certificate for the product includes data on the chemical composition, limiting the percentage of impurities; mechanical properties.
-Cooperation with us gives a number of advantages.
-Our experts will be happy to provide advice when buying any alloys, the correct choice of which will depend on the performance and durability of the equipment.
-We will help you determine not only the optimum parameters of the product, but also offer the best price.
+High quality thermocouple wire is always in stock of Evek GmbH at an optimal price.
+It is formed taking into account the European rates for non-ferrous metals without including additional costs.
+The quality certificate for the products includes data on chemical composition, maximum percentage of impurities; mechanical properties.
+Cooperation with us provides a number of advantages.
+Our specialists will be happy to provide advice on purchasing any alloys, the correct choice of which will depend on the performance and durability of the equipment.
+We will help to determine not only the optimum parameters of the product, but also offer the best price.